skillrepos/cursor/labs.md

 # Cursor AI for Developers
 ## Hands-on AI-Assisted Coding
 ## Session Labs
-## Revision 1.0 - 10/19/25
+## Revision 1.1 - 10/19/25

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**

-**NOTE: To copy and paste, you may need to use keyboard commands - CTRL-C and CTRL-V (or CMD-C and CMD-V on Mac).
-Chrome may work best for this.**

 ---

 **Lab 1 - Understanding Cursor's Three Modes - Build a REST API**

-**Purpose: In this lab, we'll learn when to use Chat, Edit (Cmd+K), and Composer modes by building a real Express API.
-You will use Chat mode for planning and questions, Edit mode for focused single-file changes, and Composer mode for multi-file coordination.**
+**Purpose: In this lab, we'll learn when to use Chat and Edit (Cmd+K) modes by building a real Express API.
+You will use Chat mode for planning and questions and Edit mode for focused single-file changes, and Composer mode for multi-file coordination.**

 **Setup**